OCIoficial/ocimatic/ocimatic/resources/task-skel/testplan/README.md

     argument is passed as the first argument meaning that the rest of the arguments are *shifted* in one position.

+## Input Validators

+An input validator is a script that checks whether the input of a test case satisfies the format and restrictions in the statement.
+You can specify a validator for a subtask in the subtask's header.
+See testplan.txt for an example.
+Validators are optional, but their use is highly encouraged.

 ## Multi-test Script

 Normally, a script generates a single test case.
 Then, it can be used multiple times in the testplan.